iarobinson/flux-capacitr/README.md

 # TODO:

 ## Features
-* Ensure that filtered tags are bolded after loading
 * User registration and edit pages show preview of uploaded avatar
 * Cover page has a button with an audio easter egg
 * Users#show view displays recent posts